 — Drew F (@DrewGROF) May 29, 2017

-Kyle Drabek is back pitching and now a Sugar Land Skeeter, Anthony Gose is a pitcher now, Steve Delabar got popped for PEDs— Drew (@DrewGROF) May 29, 2017
+Kyle Drabek is back pitching and now a Sugar Land Skeeter, Anthony Gose is a pitcher now, Steve Delabar got popped for PEDs— DF (@DrewGROF) May 29, 2017

 Casey Janssen is also in Mexico, Carlos Villanueva is in Korea.
 Sam Dyson is soaked in piss.
-A true band of misfits.— Drew (@DrewGROF) May 29, 2017
+A true band of misfits.— DF (@DrewGROF) May 29, 2017

 Lastly lastly, RIP Frank Dedford.
 Deadspin has posted a couple of their favourite pieces from the Sports Illustrated legend who passed away today at his home in Key West.
 Have a read.